guillemap/python-weekend-entry-task/README.md

   -d DEPART_DAY, --depart-day DEPART_DAY
                         Day to start flyign to destination in format YYYY-MM-DD.
   -r RETURN_DAY, --return-day RETURN_DAY
                         Day to start flyign back to origin in format YYYY-MM-DD, if there is a return trip.
   -s STOPS, --stops STOPS
                         Maximum number of stops.
   -or OUTBOUND_RANGE, --outbound-range OUTBOUND_RANGE
                         Time range of accepted outbound departure flight times in format HH:MM:SS-HH:MM:SS.
   -rr RETURN_RANGE, --return-range RETURN_RANGE
-                        Time range of accepted return departure flight times in format HH:MM:SS- HH:MM:SS.
+                        Time range of accepted return departure flight times in format HH:MM:SS-HH:MM:SS.
   -t TRIP_DURATION, --trip-duration TRIP_DURATION
                         Maximum trip duration in hours (A -> B).
 For round trips it is the maximum time of any of both trips, using Skyscanner's standard.
   -f, --file            Save results to file results.json.
+  -n, --not-print       Avoid printing the combinations found
 ```

-#### Assumptions:
+#### Error handling:

-1. bags_allowed is an integer
-2. departure/arrival are in the format of YYYY-MM-DDTHH:MM:SS
-3. travel_time for round trips is the maximum time of both trips, using SkyScanner's standard
+Bad data is handled using the logging library.
+Any argument or csv data error that makes the code unable to continue prints the error and exits script execution.
+In case of a specific bad flight row in the csv, it just ignored the flight and continues with other data.

 ---